aliencube/CryptoService/README.md

 * `Rijndael`: 32/16
 * `TripleDES`: 24/8

-Please note that **CryptoService** does not put salt key for encryption.
-So it is your own responsibility to add any salt key before encryption.
+Please note that **CryptoService** does not put salt for encryption.
+So it is your own responsibility to add any salt before encryption.

 ## License ##